cucumber/cucumber-cpp/README.txt

 It might work with earlier versions of the libraries, but it was not tested with them.

+Cucumber-Cpp uses the wire protocol at the moment, so you will need Cucumber-Ruby installed and available in the path.

 Building tests and sample application: